TykTechnologies/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/templates.md

 </details>

-## Organisation Users List
+## Organization Users List

 **Template Path**: `themes/default/views/user_list.tmpl`

-This template is used to render the list of organisation users.
+This template is used to render the list of organization users.

 ### Available Objects